 This is what happens when workaholism becomes the primary vehicle for armor.
 The body gets so habituated to adrenaline — the productivity high, the crisis-solving hit, the feeling of being needed — that it begins to manufacture urgency just to maintain the chemical baseline.
 This isn’t a character flaw.
 It’s physiology.
 Adrenaline is addictive.
 And when you take it away, withdrawal looks a lot like falling apart.

-For Camille, the armor had started early.
+For Gabriela, the armor had started early.
 A mother who was unpredictable.
 A home where being “on” — helpful, cheerful, competent — was the only reliable way to stay safe.
 By the time she was in her twenties, busyness had become both her greatest strength and her most sophisticated defense.
 And the world had rewarded her for it handsomely, which only cemented the equation: doing equals safety.

-In therapy, we spent a lot of time just helping Camille notice when she reached for motion.
+In therapy, we spent a lot of time just helping Gabriela notice when she reached for motion.
 Not stopping her — just noticing.
 That was the first workbook, in real life.
 Seeing the armor before trying to remove it.

 Brown’s research on vulnerability and courage aligns precisely with what I see in clinical work.
 The armor isn’t the problem — the unawareness of the armor is.
 When we can’t see what we’re wearing, we can’t choose whether to keep wearing it.
 And that’s the work: building the capacity to see clearly, without shame, before anything else shifts.